Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 When I walked into the room, Tomas became animated.
 I could see, however, the effects of the stroke.
-Paralyzed on the right side of his body, he sat comfortably on the couch.
+He was paralyzed on most of the right side of his body..
 He possessed very little speech.
-He communicated with Monica and she translated for me.
+He somehow communicated with Monica and she translated for me.

 I mention this gift book of Jorge Carrera Andrade to Tomas only in that his readings in world literature were more extensive than one might imagine.
 In the 1960s, when books from different parts of the world traveled slowly, it might seem strange a Swedish writer would know of a writer from a distant country like Ecuador.
 Ecuador is a small country in northwestern South America, bordered by Colombia on the north, Peru on the east and south, and the Galápagos Islands and Pacific Ocean to the west.
 Remarkably, Tomas found access to the poetry of Jorge Carrera Andrade in an anthology, Modern European Poetry, edited by Willis Barnstone (New York: Bantam Books, 1966), which was available at that time in Europe.
 Carrera Andrade had already lived on and off for decades in France as Chancellor of the Ecuadorian consulate in Marseilles, Consul General in Le Havre, Ambassador to France in Paris, and principal contributor to management at UNESCO, also in Paris.
 With a French wife and fluent in French, as well as a translator of French poet Pierre Reverdy into Spanish for book publication, Carrera Andrade was seen by some in French and global literary circles as more European than Latin American.
 Carrera Andrade in Europe was Ecuadorian and remained so throughout his life in every country he traveled to in service to his native country as a diplomat and writer .

-The commissioned composition for piano for the left hand was not restricted to just Wittgenstein.
-The Czech violinist Otakar Hollmann also lost the use of his right hand in World War I and switched from violin to continue a musical career playing piano with his left hand.
-This music innovation led to a number of prominent composers who produced compositions for pianists with handicaps.
-Important composers who also took up the challenge included Austrian Franz Liszt, the Russians Alexander Scriabin and Sergei Prokofiev, the German Richard Strauss, and others.
+The commissioned music score for piano for the left hand was not limited to just Wittgenstein.
+The Czech violinist Otakar Hollmann lost the use of his right hand in World War I and switched from violin to continue a musical career playing piano with his left hand.
+Numerous prominent composers also produced original music scores and arrangements for pianists with handicaps.
+Composers who took up the challenge included Austrian Franz Liszt, Frederic Mompou Dencausse (a Catalan from Barcelona, Spain), the Russians Sergei Prokofiev and Alexander Scriabin, and German Richard Strauss.

-Despite his handicap as a result of his stroke, Tranströmer continued as a proficient pianist and often performed piano concerts in Sweden.
-He recorded a compact disc of readings of poetry with his performances on piano of well-known compositions for piano for left hand by notable composers.
-The recordings are included on a compact disc Klangen sager att friheten finns (The Sound is a Declaration of Freedom), Bonniers Forlag, 2002.
+Despite his handicap as a result of his stroke, Tranströmer continued as an accomplished pianist and often performed piano concerts in Sweden.
+He recorded a compact disc of readings of poetry, the poetry recorded before his stroke, with his performances on piano of well-known compositions for piano for left hand by notable composers.
+The complete recordings are included on a compact disc Klangen sager att friheten finns (The Sound is a Declaration of Freedom), Bonniers Forlag, 2002.

 The Swedish afternoon outside grew late.
 The windows of the apartment gathered the darkness into itself.
 I thought of lines from “The Couple,” a Tranströmer poem: “They switch off the light and its white shade / glimmers for a moment before dissolving / like a tablet in a glass of darkness.”